Saab Kockums: The submarine conflict

-Globally, the conflict also concerned the general business strategy.
+Globally, the conflict also concerned its general business strategy.
 ThyssenKrupp insisted that Kockums ought to discontinue large submarine construction and to focus on the development of small submarines.
 Meanwhile, anonymous sources from inside Kockums claimed that ThyssenKrupp's goal in acquiring Kockums was never to reach synergies with HDW, but only to eliminate its main competitor.

-When the Crimea crisis erupted in March 2014, Sweden's defence interests in the future of Kockums came under closer scrutiny.
+When Russia annexed Crimea in March 2014, Sweden's defence interests in the future of Kockums came under closer scrutiny.
 The turning point was described by the chairman of the Swedish parliament's Standing Committee on Defense (SCD), Peter Hultquist:

 In the search for a partner to develop the next generation of submarines, the FMV approached the SAAB Group.
 During autumn 2013, Saab tried to reach an agreement to buy Kockums from ThyssenKrupp.
 ThyssenKrupp demanded to keep its monopoly position in the A26 deal, which Saab refused to accept, causing the negotiations to fail.
 Saab responded by approaching Kockums' engineers, offering them employment at Saab Naval Systems.
 Thyssen Krupp tried in vain to keep its engineers at Kockums, proposing an extra month's salary.

 The hostility towards ThyssenKrupp reached a new level during the Kockums equipment repossession incident on 8 April 2014.
 As per protocol, two military trucks accompanied by armed soldiers entered the Kockums shipyard in Malmö to reclaim all materiel and equipment belonging to the Defence Materiel Administration (Sweden), FMV, as well as all secret blueprints and images.
 By orders from a manager, Kockums staff tried to sabotage the repossession by locking the gates with the repossession crew and escort still inside.
 According to a spokesperson for FMV, this is the first time they have had to forcefully repossess equipment.

 Shortly after, ThyssenKrupp initiated discussions to sell Kockums to Saab.
 The deal was finalized on 22 July 2014, making Saab the new owner of Kockums.